bj97301/razorWiki/README.md

 # razorWiki

-Razor parts wiki n shitz.
+Razor wiki n shitz.
 Make it better and add to it yo.

 ## [Battery stuffs](./batteries.md)